Zymbit-Wallet/eth-zymbit-keyring/README.md

 const keyring = new ZymbitKeyring(options);
 ```

+### Keyring.type

+A class property that returns `Zymbit Hardware Wallet`

 ### constructor( options )

 The constructor receives an options object that requires either a valid `wallet_name` or `master_slot` property.
 In order to use this, you must have created or recovered a BIP39 wallet through [Zymbit's API](https://docs.zymbit.com/tutorials/digital-wallet/wallet-example/).

-## Keyring Instance Methods
+## Zymbit Keyring Instance Methods

 All below instance methods return Promises to allow asynchronous resolution.

 ### serialize()

-In this method, you must return any JSON-serializable JavaScript object that you like.
-It will be encoded to a string, encrypted with the user's password, and stored to disk.
-This is the same object you will receive in the deserialize() method, so it should capture all the information you need to restore the Keyring's state.
+Retuerns a JSON-serializable object with the `wallet_name` or `master_slot` properties of the keyring.
+This object can be passed into `deserilaize()` to recover the state of the keyring.

 ### deserialize( object )